kazuho/base-drafts/draft-ietf-quic-transport.md

 and also exposes the Spin Bit.
 The purpose of using the 1-RTT long header packets is to grease the Version field.

+1-RTT long header packets MAY be used when the peer provides the alternate_version transport parameter.
+This packet type MUST NOT be used when that transport parameter is absent.

 ~~~
 +-+-+-+-+-+-+-+-+
 |1|1|R R R R|P P|